AliTopal89/jenkins_fundamentals/jenkins-pipeline/README.md

 All artifacts of a build live in:
   - http://${JENKINS_URL}/job/${YOUR_JOB}/${BUILD_NUMBER}/artifact

-In production env, the build chain system (Maven, Gradle etc) publishes artifact to an artifacr repo like Artifactory, Nexus etc.
+In production env, the build chain system (Maven, Gradle etc) publishes artifact to an artifact repo like Artifactory, Nexus etc.

 Each pipeline generates a `pipeline.log` artifact when it runs.